 The Penta-sponsored clinical trial SMILE has achieved a significant milestone by recruiting its 100th patient yesterday.
 The patient was enrolled at the Perinatal HIV Research Unit (PHRU) in Soweto, South Africa.
 This is a wonderful result achieved through hard work and cooperation among the sites, the CTUs and the sponsor.

-A communication brief updating stakeholders on PREPARE activities related to this season’s influenza activity has recently been published.
+The EU funded project PREPARE has released a communication brief updating stakeholders on the project activities related to this season’s influenza activity.